Saruman: Motion pictures

-In Peter Jackson's film trilogy (2001–2003), Saruman is significantly more active in the first two films than in the corresponding books, and he appears in several scenes that are not depicted in Tolkien's work.
-He was portrayed by Christopher Lee.
+In Peter Jackson's film trilogy (2001–2003), where he is portrayed by Christopher Lee, Saruman is significantly more active in the first two films than in the corresponding books, and he appears in several scenes that are not depicted in Tolkien's work.
 In the films, Saruman presents himself outright as a servant of Sauron and a traitor to the White Council.
 Smith and Matthews suggest that Saruman's role is built up as a substitute for Sauron—the story's main antagonist—who never appears directly in the book, a theory which Jackson confirms in the commentary to the DVD.
-They suggest that having secured the veteran British horror actor Christopher Lee to play Saruman, it made sense to make greater use of his star status.
+They suggest that having secured Lee to play Saruman, it made sense to make greater use of his star status.
 Despite this increased role in the first two films, the scenes involving Saruman that were shot for use in the third film, The Lord of the Rings: The Return of the King, were not used in the cinematic release, a decision which "shocked" Lee.
 Jackson reasoned that it would be anticlimactic to show Saruman's fate in the second movie (after the Battle of Helm's Deep) and too retrospective for the third one.
-The cut scenes end with Saruman falling to his death from the top of Orthanc after being stabbed by Wormtongue who had reached his breaking point after being slapped by Saruman, and include material transposed from the chapter "The Scouring of the Shire".
+The cut scenes end with Saruman falling to his death from the top of Orthanc after being stabbed by Wormtongue, who had reached his breaking point after being slapped by Saruman, and include material transposed from the chapter "The Scouring of the Shire".
 They are included at the start of the Extended Edition DVD release of the film.
 In Jackson's film adaptations of The Hobbit (2012–2014), Lee reprises his role as Saruman the White, even though Saruman does not appear in the book.
 In the first film, Saruman, Gandalf, Galadriel, and Elrond gather at a meeting of the White Council in Rivendell, loosely based on material from the Appendices to The Lord of the Rings.